GMPavanLab/dynsight/docs/source/info_gain.rst

     repo.
 To use it elsewhere, you have to change the ``Path`` variables accordingly.

+First of all, we import all the packages and objects we'll need:

+.. testcode:: recipe3-test

+    from pathlib import Path
+    import numpy as np
+    import dynsight
+    from dynsight.trajectory import Insight
+    import matplotlib.pyplot as plt

 Let's start by creating a the synthetic dataset:

 .. testcode:: recipe3-test

-    import numpy as np

     # Parameters
     n_atoms = 10